CLICK HERE TO SEE A LIST OF ALL 2023 SCHOOLS WINNERS!

 The Winter Park Sidewalk Art Festival has proudly showcased the artists and art programs of Orange County and Winter Park public and private schools since the first festival in 1960.

 The skillful and unique art works created by these talented students will amaze you.
-The exhibit is named in memory of Leon Theodore, an inspirational teacher, artist and former member and president of the festival board.
+The exhibit is named in memory of Leon Theodore, an inspirational teacher, artist and former member and president of the art festival board.
 The student displays are located across the railroad tracks opposite the stage.

 A special thank you to the sponsors who support this exhibit, including the Joe and Sarah Galloway Foundation, Art Systems of Florida, the Charles Hosmer Morse Museum of American Art, Orange County Public Schools and the Winter Park Sidewalk Art Festival Foundation.

-CLICK HERE TO SEE A LIST OF PARTICIPATING SCHOOLS FOR 2023!
+CLICK HERE TO SEE A LIST OF PARTICIPATING SCHOOLS FOR 2024!

 Leon Theodore taught for Orange County Public Schools at Hungerford High School and then at Edgewater High School until his retirement.
 He was an exhibiting artist in The Winter Park Sidewalk Art Festival and developed the students’ section where artwork from Orange County private and public schools could be displayed.
 He was a long-time WPSAF board member and the 1983 president.
 In 2000, the WPSAF committee changed the name of the student section to the Leon Theodore Schools Exhibit in his honor and memory.
 He passed away in March, 1999 during the same weekend as the Festival.